ABN: 56 360 455 395

 was awarded an Australian Post Graduate Scholarship to study for a Masters in

 Clinical Psychology at the Flinders University.
-His major thesis was in the
+His major thesis for the

 study of the cognitive effects of Korsakoff's Dementia, with particular emphasis